 Departing from Moji Port to the battlefield

-Moji Port, which is close to mainland China, flourished as a coal shipping port before the war and was a trading port where domestic trading companies gathered, but during the war, it became a base for supplying people and supplies to the front lines.
-From January 1942 to August 1945 during the Pacific War, 761 transport ships departed from Moji.
-There were other ports such as Yokohama and Kobe, but Moji Port accounted for about 45% of the ships heading for war from Japan.
-At that time, soldiers waiting to go to war near Moji Port could not fit into inns and stayed overnight in private houses, and the town was filled with soldiers and their families seeing them off.
-It also appears in war stories such as Ashihei Hino’s “Soil and Soldiers”.
-(Nishinippon Shimbun August 12, 2011)
+Moji Port, located in close proximity to mainland China, flourished as a major coal shipping hub before the war.
+It was a bustling trading port where domestic firms congregated.
+However, during the war, it transformed into a critical base for supplying personnel and resources to the front lines.
+Between January 1942 and August 1945, during the Pacific War, 761 transport ships departed from Moji.
+While other ports like Yokohama and Kobe were also used, Moji Port accounted for approximately 45% of all military vessels departing from Japan.

 Table: Japanese army deployed to the south from Moji Port (from Moji Port Monument Construction Committee website)